CCPA and CPRA Privacy Notices

 - If you are not collecting any personal information, there is no need to provide notice at the time of collection.

-CCPA Notice to Opt-Out of the Sales of Personal Information Requirements
+CCPA Notice to Opt-Out of the Sales or Sharing of Personal Information Requirements

 Not all businesses sell personal information.
-Those who do so must notify users and allow them to opt out of the sale of personal information.
+Those who do so must notify users and allow them to opt out of the sale or sharing of personal information.

 You must provide this notice at the time of collection of consumers’ data.
 It must include:

-- A description of the right to opt-out of the sales of personal information
+- A description of the right to opt-out of the sales or sharing of personal information

 - The interactive online form through which the consumer can submit the opt-out request, or an offline method for submitting a request if the company does not have a website